-The Nesebar peninsula - the ancient city of Messambria, called in the late Middle Ages Messemvria and later Nessebar, was inhabited thousands of years ago, at the end of the Bronze Age.
-The ancient Thracians called it Melsambria, which means "city of Melsa", the legendary founder of the settlement.
-Messabria has two convenient ports - southern and northern, where to this day there are numerous remains of ancient vessels.
+The Nesebar peninsula - the ancient city of Messambria, called in the late Middle Ages Messemvria and later Nesebar, was inhabited thousands of years ago, dating back to the end of the Bronze Age.
+The ancient Thracians called it Melsambria, meaning “city of Melsa,” after its legendary founder.
+Nestled between two natural harbors, the southern and northern ports, the city has long been a hub of maritime activity, and the remains of ancient vessels can still be found in the area.

 At the end of the 6th century BC, the first Greek settlers arrived - Dorians by origin.
-The city gradually grew, temples, a school and a theater were built.
+Over time, Messambria flourished: temples, a school and a theater were constructed, reflecting its growing cultural life.

-Messabria began to mint its own coins around 440 BC, approximately from that time the first gold coins were minted.
 The city had good trade relations with the polices of the Black and Aegean Seas and the Mediterranean.
-Finds testifying to the rich economic, cultural and spiritual life of this period are exhibited in the archaeological museum in the city.
+Archaeological finds, now displayed in the city’s museum, testify to the rich economic, cultural, and spiritual life of this period.

-After almost 40 years of Byzantine rule, Nesebar again entered the borders of the Bulgarian state in 1304 during the reign of Tsar Theodore Svetoslav.
-The city experienced great prosperity during the reign of king Ivan Alexander.
+After almost 40 years of Byzantine rule, Nesebar again entered the borders of the Bulgarian state in 1304 during the reign of King Theodore Svetoslav.
+The city experienced great prosperity during the reign of King Ivan Alexander.

-In 1366, the city was captured by the knights of Count Amedeo di Savoia and was later ceded to the Byzantine emperor.
+In 1366, Nesebar was captured by the knights of Count Amedeo di Savoia and was later ceded to the Byzantine emperor.

 The port of Nesebar continues to be the main foreign trade center of the Black Sea.
 Some of the monasteries and metoses around Nesebar existed until the 18th-19th centuries.
 Many houses from the Revival period have been preserved - typical representatives of the Black Sea architecture, as well as many windmills, public baths and fountains.

-The cultural heritage of Nssebar is preserved in five museum expositions.
+The cultural heritage of Nеsebar is preserved in five museum expositions.

 The Archaeological Museum presents a rich collection of exhibits from Antiquity, the Middle Ages and the Renaissance.